-The What-I-Need hour (WIN) provides flexibility in a student's schedule to allow for additional access to their teachers for further instruction, enrichment activities or review.
-WIN can be scheduled on a regular basis, or as needed in the short term.
-Teachers, parents, or students can initiate a WIN commitment.
-All students in the building during the WIN period are to be part of a WIN session.
-All students are to vacate the building at 16:20.
+Extended Instructional Time (EIT) provides flexibility in a student's schedule to allow for additional access to their teachers for enrichment activities or review.
+EIT can be scheduled on a regular basis, or as needed in the short term.
+Teachers, parents, or students can initiate an EIT commitment.
+All students in the building during the EIT period are to be part of an EIT session.
+All students are to vacate the building at 16:00 or upon completion of club activities at 17:00.